Putin Preparing To Nuke China If It Invades Siberia

 Moscow’s threshold for using nukes is likely far lower for a nuclear-armed power like China (or the U.S.), than a country without nukes, such as Ukraine.

-“The order has been given by the commander-in-chief … to use … in the event the enemy deploys second-echelon units and the South threatens to attack further in the direction of the main strike,” the document said, referring to China, according to the British newspaper.
+“The order has been given by the commander-in-chief … to use nuclear weapons … in the event the enemy deploys second-echelon units and the South threatens to attack further in the direction of the main strike,” the document said, referring to China, according to the British newspaper.

 “This is the first time that we have seen documents like this reported in the public domain,” Alexander Gabuev, director of the Carnegie Russia Eurasia Center in Berlin, told the Financial Times.